nektariosgerontzos/nektariosgerontzos/README.md

 About

-  I am currently pursuing my university degree in Applied Informatics at University of Macedonia and I am working as a junior data engineer.
+  I recently obtainded my university degree in Applied Informatics at University of Macedonia and I am working as a junior data engineer.
   I like coding, studying and expanding my knowledge in Software and Data Engineering.
 I am always up for new challenges

 <!---